rubenesc/sf-food-trucks/Readme.md

 			http://domain/api/trucks?lat=[latitude]&lon=[longitude]

-		Update the database with the information from the SODA API.
+		Update the database with the information from the SODA API(SF Data).

 			http://domain/api/trucks/update